ItsNotGoodName/smtpbridge/README.md

 # Features

-- Envelopes that contain subject, from, to, text, html, and attachments of an email
+- Receive email from SMTP or HTTP as envelopes
-- Endpoints for sending envelopes
+- Send envelopes to [endpoints](#supported-endpoints) with [templates](#templates)
-- Rules for matching envelopes
+- Create [rules](#expressions) for matching envelopes with endpoints
-- SMTP server that creates envelopes
-- HTTP server
-  - Create, view, and delete envelopes
-  - View and test endpoints
+- View and manage application through the Web UI
-  - Create, view, update, and delete rules
-- Authentication for HTTP and SMTP servers
-- Retention policy for deleting old envelopes
-- Healthcheck for monitoring
+- Delete stale envelopes with a retention policy
+- Monitor application with healthcheck

 # Use Cases

-- Pictures from IP cameras
+- Pictures from IP cameras (e.g. AI Tripwire, ...)
-- System messages from servers
+- System messages from servers and applications (e.g. Debian, Nextcloud, UniFi Network Application, ...)

-# Migration

-Until `1.X.X`, every `0.X.0` release may break something or everything.
-It is recommended to delete `smtpbridge_data` on every minor release and also check the [Full Config](#full-config) example for changes.

 # Usage